22 July 2013

 Embark on an adventure and discover amazing sights and rare treasures.

-Starting next summer, you are invited to enjoy an exciting new way of exploring Myanmar.
-A new river cruiser, Orcaella, will join its sister ship, Road To Mandalay, on the mighty Ayeyarwady River.
-Plus it will venture into new waters along its more mysterious tributary, the Chindwin.
+You are invited to enjoy an exciting new way of exploring Myanmar.
+Our new river cruiser, Orcaella, has joined its sister ship, Road To Mandalay, on the mighty Ayeyarwady River.
+Plus it is venturing into new waters along the river's more mysterious tributary, the Chindwin.

-Named after the dolphins unique to the Ayeyarwady, this elegant, four-deck ship will take just 50 privileged passengers to the very heart of Myanmar on leisurely seven- and 11-night voyages.
+Named after the dolphins unique to the Ayeyarwady, this elegant, four-deck ship takes just 50 privileged passengers to the very heart of Myanmar on leisurely seven- and 11-night voyages.

-Orcaella will cruise between Yangon and Bhamo, stopping at key cultural sites and towns, as well as dropping anchor at fascinating, off-the-beaten-track sites.
-This nimble ship will also cruise the Chindwin, passing successive mountain ranges, winding its way through western Myanmar as far north as Homalin, just 36 miles from the Indian border.
+Orcaella cruises between Yangon and Bhamo, stopping at key cultural sites and towns, including Bagan and Mandalay, as well as dropping anchor at fascinating, off-the-beaten-track sites.
+This nimble ship also cruises the Chindwin, passing successive mountain ranges, winding its way through western Myanmar as far north as Homalin, just 36 miles from the Indian border.

-Fascinating offshore excursions will range from the chance to witness a traditional Noviciation Ceremony of local monks to a journey to explore caves housing 492 Buddha chambers carved into the hillside.
+Fascinating offshore excursions range from the chance to witness a traditional noviciation ceremony of local monks to a journey to explore caves housing 492 Buddha chambers carved into the hillside.

-Guests will stay in 25 spacious cabins with floor-to-ceiling sliding doors and balconies that frame the riverside vistas.
-Ample cruising time will enable them to fully enjoy the Observation Deck, restaurant, swimming pool and fitness centre, as well as regular onboard entertainment by local artists and experts.
-Starting July 2013, Orcaella's schedule will run from January to April and from July to December.
+Guests stay in 25 spacious cabins with floor-to-ceiling sliding doors and balconies that frame the riverside vistas.
+Ample cruising time enables them to fully enjoy the Observation Deck, restaurant, swimming pool and fitness centre, as well as regular onboard entertainment by local artists and experts.